-The chambers here have sandstone furniture, including benches, tables and there’s even a hand-carved chapel.
+The chambers here have sandstone furniture, including benches, and tables and there’s even a hand-carved chapel.
 The entrance to the tunnels is in the home of a man who used to be a local locksmith.
 He is believed to be the creator of the passageways.

 Although the real purpose of Gilmerton Cove is a mystery, many theories exist pertaining to its origin.
 Some historians suspect the tunnels may have been used as a drinking den, as a refuge for the religious Covenanters (a Scottish Presbyterian movement) or as a hideout.
 Be sure to visit and see what you think these underground dwellings were used for.